f5devcentral/f5-velos-training/docs/velos_performance_and_sizing.rst

   :scale: 70%

 When sizing, removing the 6 dedicated vCPUs from the equation will give a better representation of what the per vCPU performance will be.
 Comparing the performance of a single vCPU can be important for control plane sizing and also for extrapolation of what a tenant’s performance may be.
 Below is a comparison on the CPUs on the VIPRION B2250, VELOS BX110, and VIPRION B4450.
 Note that the VELOS sizing is more complex because of the way the CPU’s are used.
-Since 3 physical / 6 vCPUs are dedicated for use by the platform layer overall CPU performance can be misleading.
+Since 3 physical / 6 vCPUs are dedicated for use by the platform layer, overall CPU performance can be misleading.

 The graphs below compare 1 and 2 blade configurations of the B2250 vs. a single B4450 blade, and one and two blade VELOS BX110 configurations.
-There are comparisons which includes all the vCPUs on a BX110, and another set which removes the 6 vCPUs used for the platform layer.
+There are comparisons which include all the vCPUs on a BX110, and another set which removes the 6 vCPUs used for the platform layer (more realistic)).
 Instead of showing 14 physical cores and 28 vCPUs, VELOS is sized using 11 physical cores and 22 vCPUs listed as (minus platform Layer CPU).

 .. image:: images/velos_performance_and_sizing/image11.png
   :align: center